 Almost everyone in the tech industry wants to work at Google, Apple, Facebook (Meta), Netflix, or Microsoft, known as the Big Five.
 Google and its parent company Alphabet typically employ the most qualified technology graduates globally.
 If you’ve attended a coding bootcamp, you might be wondering, does Google hire bootcamp graduates?

-The answer is yes, Google hires bootcamp graduates in the United States and across the globe.
-In this guide, you will learn everything you need to know to start your job search and get a job at Google as a bootcamp graduate.
-You will also find a list of the available positions at Google for bootcamp grads and insight into what Google is looking for in its employees.
+The answer is yes, there are jobs for coding bootcamp grads at Google.
+This guide will teach you everything you need to know to start your job search and get a job at Google as a bootcamp graduate.
+We will also look at a list of Google jobs for bootcamp grads, along with insights into what the tech giant looks for in its employees.

 Do Tech Companies Hire Bootcamp Grads?

-Yes, tech companies like Google, Apple, Facebook, Amazon, and Microsoft hire bootcamp grads.
-Apart from the Big Five, other tech companies like Cisco, Mobify, Capital One Labs, Granicus, Razorfish, Access Development, and Eventbrite have also added bootcamp grads to their workforce.
+Yes, tech companies like Google, Apple, Facebook, Amazon, and Microsoft have added bootcamp graduates to their workforce.
+Apart from the Big Five, other tech companies that hire coding bootcamp graduates are Cisco, Mobify, Capital One Labs, Granicus, Razorfish, Access Development, and Eventbrite.

-Tech companies aren’t the only firms that hire bootcamp grads for full-time software developer positions and similar roles.
-Any company that requires coding, data analytics, project management, design, or digital marketing skills may hire the services of a bootcamp graduate.
+Tech firms aren’t the only companies that like to hire coding bootcamp graduates for full-time software developer positions and similar roles.
+Any company that requires coding, data analytics, project management, design, or digital marketing skills may hire the services of a coding bootcamp graduate.

 Does Google Hire Bootcamp Grads?

-Yes, Google hires bootcamp graduates in a wide variety of positions across its organization.
-The Google career page states that you do not need a computer science degree for every single Google role.
-Some roles you can get fresh out of bootcamp, and some require more practical experience in the technology industry.
-It is also possible to apply for many jobs at a time.
+Yes, Google hires bootcamp grads in a variety of positions across its organization.
+The career page states that job applicants do not need a computer science degree for most of Google’s software engineering and product manager roles.
+This indicates that it is possible for people who received alternative education, including online bootcamp graduates, to work at Google.

 What Google Looks For in an Employee